matro7sh/website/content/blog/smersh-cli.md

 >requirement : python >= 3.5

-we recommand you to use alias like `alias smersh-cli='python3 /home/jenaye/dev/github/smersh-cli/main.py'`
+we recommend you to use alias like `alias smersh-cli='python3 /home/jenaye/dev/github/smersh-cli/main.py'`

 ```
 smersh-cli http://localhost:8000